h3jia/bayesfast/README.md

 which provides several frequently-used cosmological modules.

 Both packages are in live development, so the API may be changed at any time.
+**Note that some parts of the code are still experimental, as we haven't implemented public API for them.**
 If you find a bug or have useful suggestions, please feel free to open an issue / pull request, or email [He Jia](mailto:he.jia.phy@gmail.com).
 We also have a roadmap for features to implement in the future.